Skip to main content

 A part-time employee’s pay is usually based on an annual salary outlined in the modern award or their employment agreement.

-Pay is generally based on an hourly rate of pay with a casual loading.
+A casual employee's pay is based on an hourly rate of pay with a casual loading under a specific award or employment agreement.

 5. Superannuation